gde-paul/angular-grails/README.md

 #### crudButton
 This directive allows you to add buttons that make use of the **crudService.**

 The click actions of these buttons are automatically set to make the appropriate crudService method call.
-For example, clicking the delete button will call the crudService.delete method.
+For example, clicking the delete button will call the CrudService.delete method.

 ```html